alexdrydew/docs/en/toloka-kit/reference/toloka.client.TolokaClient.get_assignments.md

 **Examples:**

-Let’s make a list of `assignment_id` of all `SUBMITTED` assignments in the specified pool.
+The following example creates the list with IDs of `SUBMITTED` assignments in the specified pool.

 ```python
 from toloka.client import Assignment